AnanthaRamanujan-SM/opennms-tutorials-1_training/session3/Exercise-3-2.md

 ![alt text](../session3/images/reloadEvents.png "Figure reloadEvents.png")

 ## How does the event definition work?
 We have created an event configuration for two events which also create and clear an alarm.

 All events defined in OpenNMS must have a unique identifier called the `<uei>`

 The event definitions contain a `<mask>` element which you can see match the suggested trap masks in the original unformatted events.

-The event definitions can also also contain one or more `<varbind>` elements which define the sequential number of the varbind and the corresponding varbind value to match.
+The event definitions can also also contain one or more `<varbind>` elements which define the position of the varbind in the trap definition and the corresponding varbind value to match.
 Remember, OpenNMS ignores the OID of the varbind but uses the `<vbnumber>` order in which the varbind is declared.

 ```